ritugupta64/reactJs-axios/README.md

 Its promise based http request libarary which allows us interface with restApis..

-it just a example of how to use axios in our project and its easy to understand the routers..
+it just an example of how to use axios in our project and this example is for nice knowledge of routers..